 No matter your status, you have a right to be free from discrimination when applying to or working at a federal agency.
 If you believe that you have experienced workplace discrimination, an experienced Washington DC federal discrimination attorney can review your case and determine whether you have a claim.

-A Washington DC Federal Discrimination Attorney Who Knows How to Navigate the EEO Claims Process
+Washington DC Federal Discrimination Attorney Explains The Federal Sector EEO Complaint Process

 If you have been discriminated against, there is a specific process that must be followed.
 First, it is important to understand that you must file an informal complaint with the EEO Counselor at your agency within 45 days, or you may lose all your rights.
 Determining when the 45-day time period starts and ends is more complicated than you might think, so we recommend that you contact a lawyer as soon as possible.